-ChatGPT’s chief to testify before Congress as concerns grow about artificial intelligence’s risks
+ChatGPT’s chief testifies before Congress as concerns grow about artificial intelligence risks

-The head of the artificial intelligence company that makes ChatGPT is set to testify before Congress as lawmakers call for new rules to guide the rapid development of AI technology.
+The head of the artificial intelligence company that makes ChatGPT told Congress on Tuesday that government intervention “will be critical to mitigate the risks of increasingly powerful” AI systems.

-OpenAI CEO Sam Altman is scheduled to speak at a Senate hearing Tuesday.
+“As this technology advances, we understand that people are anxious about how it could change the way we live.
+We are too,” OpenAI CEO Sam Altman testified at a Senate hearing Tuesday.

-His San Francisco-based startup rocketed to public attention after its release late last year of ChatGPT, a free chatbot tool that answers questions with convincingly human-like responses.
+His San Francisco-based startup rocketed to public attention after it released ChatGPT late last year.
+ChatGPT is a free chatbot tool that answers questions with convincingly human-like responses.

 What started out as a panic among educators about ChatGPT’s use to cheat on homework assignments has expanded to broader concerns about the ability of the latest crop of “generative AI” tools to mislead people, spread falsehoods, violate copyright protections and upend some jobs.